Behavioral segmentation examples: 10 advanced segments for increasing engagement and conversion

 Let’s say you’re partnering with an influencer on a top-of-funnel digital marketing campaign, and you’ve built out a special landing page at a vanity URL where the influencer is sending their audience.
 “You can launch a specific pop-up for that page only,” Palmer suggests.

-Your turn: Visit our help center to learn how to target forms to specific URLs in Klaviyo.
+Your turn: Visit our Help Center to learn how to target forms to specific URLs in Klaviyo.

-These subscribers are clearly engaged with your brand—they might just need a little extra encouragement to cross over into customer territory.
+The people in this behavioral segment are clearly engaged with your brand—they might just need a little extra encouragement to cross over into customer territory.

 This is an ideal time to experiment with a move Bhatia calls the “espresso shot”: Re-send the same email to the subscribers who clicked, but didn’t buy.